rdwj/FIPS-Chat/README.md

-# Ollama Streamlit Application
+# FIPS Chat

-A local Streamlit application for macOS that integrates with Ollama models to provide dual functionality: text-based chat conversations and image description capabilities.
+A multi-provider AI chat and image analysis platform designed for local and OpenShift deployment with FIPS compliance.

 ## Features